 Hi, I’m Marius Shekow.
-I’m a Computer Science graduate working as research associate at Fraunhofer FIT, Sankt Augustin, Germany.
-I graduated in Media Informatics at B-IT/RWTH Aachen in 2013 and obtained a doctorate (Dr. rer. nat.) at RWTH Aachen in 2019.
+I’m a Computer Science graduate working as cloud and software engineer at SprintEins in Bonn, Germany.
+I graduated in Media Informatics at B-IT/RWTH Aachen in 2013 (MSc) and obtained a doctorate (Dr. rer. nat.) at RWTH Aachen in 2019.
 I received my BSc in Applied Computer Science in 2010 at University of Applied Sciences Karlsruhe.
 You can find brief CVs at my public social media profiles:

 My fascination for anything related to computers started at the age of 7, when I first got my hands on a i386 computer.
 It was mostly a playful experience, as I descended into the depths of great titles such as Commander Keen or Day Of The Tentacle.
 Luckily I had a mentor who also taught me to understand, disassemble and repair computers, both from a hardware and software perspective.
 By the age of 15 I knew my way around Windows computers well enough to earn extra income from PC repairs for friends and relatives.
 At that time I also started with web-development.
 I first created static HTML pages, then switched to programming of dynamic web sites with PHP.
 This kindled my interest in programming and thus I decided to study and work in the field of computer science, about which I’ve been enthusiastic ever since.